Scroll to content

 • Your child is nauseous, vomiting or has diarrhoea.
 Wait 48 hours after the symptoms have stopped before returning your child to the centre.

 • Your child is running a fever of 37.5 degrees C (99.5 degrees F) or more.
-Wait 48 hours after the fever has stopped before returning to the group.
+Once the fever has stopped and your child is well enough they can return to the nursery.

 • Your child has a thick green or yellow nasal discharge combined with cough or fever for more than 3 or 4 days.
 This usually is a sign of medical infection and needs medical treatment.